josephluck/internote/README.md

 ## Back-end services

-There are several independent microservices, each responsible for a portion of the overall back-end.
+There are several independent micro-services, each responsible for a portion of the overall back-end.
 Each service is deployed using the Serverless framework and there's a shared library of utilities that are used in multiple services.

-The Internote services are organised using a yarn workspaces monorepository, though maintain autonomy and isolation from one another in terms of deployment and resources.
+The Internote services are organised using a yarn workspaces mono-repository, though maintain autonomy and isolation from one another in terms of deployment and resources.

 **Auth**

-Authentication in Internote is powered by AWS Cognito and follows a passwordless experience whereby the user does not set their own password, but instead, receives a one-time passcode for signing up or signing in via email (SES is used for e-mail sending).
+Authentication in Internote is powered by AWS Cognito and follows a password-less experience whereby the user does not set their own password, but instead, receives a one-time pass-code for signing up or signing in via email (SES is used for e-mail sending).

 The authentication credentials are used to sign requests to other services using AWS Signing Key Signatures.
 These include requests to API Gateway or S3 for example using a Cognito Federated Identity.
 Other services are authorized using API Gateway's IAM authorization (this means that authorization is handled prior to lambdas that require authorization being invoked).